 If it is verified that a student is skipping school or classes, their parent/guardian will be notified and he or she will be assigned to a day of Room 1004, after school detention or out of school suspension.
+A student may also be found truant.

-SMOKING
+SMOKING/VAPING